Scrydon

 All options

 The Zarf package wraps the same Helm chart.
 Any chart value can be set at deploy time with --set <KEY>=<VALUE> (as shown for DOMAIN and the license above), or baked into the bundle's values overlay.
+A value that enables an image-backed component works only when that image is present in the package.
 Every value the chart exposes — routing, BYO database, StarRocks/SeaweedFS, scheduling, low-resource trims — is documented in the Helm reference.
-Air-gapped installs additionally set license.mode: offline so the platform never phones home.
+Air-gapped installs additionally set license.mode: offline so license validation never phones home.
+Keep the packaged runtime-plane disabled until the target-specific proof above is complete; then enable it with the imported image references and the proven RuntimeClass settings.

 Security Considerations